jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 I wriggle out underneath it and into a small chamber.
 The continuation upwards leads to an alcove, in the ceiling of which is a too-tight rift through which I can see draught getting hoovered as I breathe out condensation.

 Facing back down the dip, I could head right (further North) rather than back left under the suspended block, and continue down more of this squeezy muddy inclination.
 I explain the situation, neither Fratnik nor Jim seem particularly encouraged to attempt the squeeze and I am uncertain about climbing back up the slippery mud solo.
 The passage continues but I do not.

 We start the survey, Fratnik passes me the tape under the block and I begin a PSS under where the draught disappears.
 A name...
-We've had our Penguins Egg, but with my cold wet feet, short rations and horrible tiredness setting in, we are only beginning our Winter Journey.
+We've had our *Penguin's Egg*, but with my cold wet feet, short rations and horrible tiredness setting in, we are only beginning our Winter Journey.

 We continue surveying back into the initial, larger, chamber, and I put a leg down into the deepest part of rift I can reach, from where the tantalising noise of cascading water issues.